binaryage/site/readme.md

 ### Deployment

-Just push your changes into `source` branch on GitHub.
-We have setup post-recieve hook which will build whole web and then push baked static site files back into `gh-pages` branch.
-[GitHub Pages](//pages.github.com) will do the deployment to S3 automatically. <span style="color:red">Don't forget to push submodules first if you have modified some shared stuff.</span>
+Just push your changes into `web` branch on GitHub and you are done.

+We have setup post-recieve hook which will build whole web site and then will push baked static site files back into `gh-pages` branch.
+[GitHub Pages](//pages.github.com) will do the deployment automatically. <span style="color:red">Don't forget to push "base" submodule first if you have modified some shared stuff.</span>

 ### Update from remote